thacherT1D/new-angular-curriculum/Unit-2/08-services.md

 ### Comparing + Contrasting Factories, Services and Providers

-The end result of a factory and service is the same, a singleton instance that can be used throughout your application.
+The end result of a factory and service is the same: a singleton instance that can be used throughout your application.

 The main difference between a factory and a service comes down to how they are defined.

-Using the factory API, you create a function that returns an object.
+Using the factory API, you pass in a function that returns an object.

 When the factory instance is created, the service (factory instances are _actually_ services) returned will have the properties defined on the returned object.

 ```js
 angular.module("learnServices", [])